Kafva/sck/README.md

 * Open `pulsemixer`: <kbd>Meta</kbd> <kbd>p</kbd>
 * Save current clipboard contents to `/tmp/local-clip`: <kbd>Meta</kbd> <kbd>Shift</kbd> <kbd>s</kbd>
 * Load contents of `/tmp/rem-clip` into clipboard: <kbd>Meta</kbd> <kbd>Shift</kbd> <kbd>l</kbd>
-* The audio keys (mute/unmute etc.) interact with pulseaudio by default, if the project is compiled with `USE_ALSA` defined, commands from `alsa-utils` are used instead
+* The audio keys (mute/unmute etc.) interact with pulseaudio by default, if the project is compiled with `USE_ALSA` defined, commands from `alsa-utils` are used instead.
+Note that polybar is configured to only use pulseaudio.

 ### st
 * Scroll: <kbd>Ctrl</kbd> <kbd>j</kbd> / <kbd>Ctrl</kbd> <kbd>k</kbd>